 Consider if you need a landline phone.
-Making use of free minutes on your mobile phone could be cheaper.
+So long as you have good reception, making use of free minutes on your mobile could be cheaper.

 VOIP lets you stay in touch without paying for a landline; instead you can make cheap and often free calls via your broadband connection.